Francis-Nguyen92/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used in the return.
+It is returning a function used within a function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name would be the same in the log but the rolled # could be different.

 c.
 What is the lexical scope of `newRoll`?

+return function() would be the lexical scope of newRoll

 ### Task 3 - Stretch Goals